meilisearch/meilisearch-swift/README.md

     import MeiliSearch

-    // Create a new client instance of Meilisearch.
+    // Create a new client instance of Meilisearch. let client = try!
-    // Note: you should provide a fully qualified URL, with scheme, into the client initialiser. let client = try!
 MeiliSearch(host: "http://localhost:7700")

     struct Movie: Codable, Equatable {